LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ________________________________________________________________________

 Notes on supported backend Prolog compilers
-Last updated on March 6, 2022
+Last updated on December 8, 2028

 This file is part of Logtalk <https://logtalk.org/>
 SPDX-FileCopyrightText: 1998-2023 Paulo Moura <pmoura@logtalk.org>